simongowing1/simongowing1/README.md

 Once I realised this, I knew that I wanted to apply the same strategy to problems in the tech world – break down barriers and find creative solutions to innovative humane projects.

-- 🔭 I’m currently buukding a bug tracking app with fellow Alumni, using MERN and React Hooks.
+- 🔭 I’m currently building a bug tracking app with, collaborating with other alumni, using the MERN stack and React Hooks.
 - 🌱 I’m currently learning to write tests with Jest.
 - 👾 I'm currently having fun solving code challenges every morning with the [Kater Klub](https://github.com/simongowing1/Katas "Kater Klub repo") that I started.
 - 👯 I’m looking to collaborate on creative projects to improve the relationship between users and technology.